 Failed FIRE: What is the cost?

 You may not realize your plan is not working until it is too late.
-You may be several years, or even a decade into your plan when you realize you have a problem.
+You may be several years or even a decade into your plan when you know you have a problem.
 In the case of a medical emergency, you may be physically unable to work.
 Re-entering the workforce may be harder than you anticipated.

 Your Definition of FIRE

 There is nothing wrong with trying to retire early or simple living.
-Good planning means you can enjoy your retirement with peace of mind and security.
+Proper planning means you can enjoy your retirement with peace of mind and security.

 The key is to choose a path to FIRE that is sustainable and works for you, your family, and your goals.